Configure GraphQL Code Generator#

 skipTypename: false

-contextType: "./context#MyContextType"
+contextType: './context#MyContextType'

-parameter allows you to update the configuration passed to the GraphQL Code Generator plugins used by Mesh:
+Please note, that the codegen parameter allows you to update the configuration passed to the GraphQL Code Generator plugins used by Mesh:

-parameter won't allow you to add or remove plugins.
+The codegen parameter won’t allow you to add or remove plugins.